-📧 1.
-Validating Email Addresses
+📧 Validating Email Addresses

-• A domain name after the @
+• A domain name

-• A top-level domain (like .com, .org, or .ng)
+• A top-level domain like .com, .org, or .ng

 ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$

-☎️ 2.
-Validating Nigerian Phone Numbers
+☎️ Validating Nigerian Phone Numbers

 ^(070|080|081|090|091)\d{8}$

-🔐 3.
-Validating Password Strength
+🔐 Validating Password Strength

-• Must include a number
+• One number

-• Must have a special symbol like @, $, !, %, *, ?, &
+• One special character (such as @, $, !, %, *, ?, or &)

 ^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[@$!%*?&])[A-Za-z\d@$!%*?&]{8,}$

-• (?=.*[a-z]) → At least one lowercase letter
+• (?=.*[a-z]) ensures there’s at least one lowercase letter.

-• (?=.*[A-Z]) → At least one uppercase letter
+• (?=.*[A-Z]) ensures there’s at least one uppercase letter.

-• (?=.*\d) → At least one digit
+• (?=.*\d) ensures at least one number.

-• (?=.*[@$!%*?&]) → At least one special character
+• (?=.*[@$!%*?&]) ensures there’s at least one special character.

-💡 Why Use RegEx Instead of Long if Statements?
+💡 Why Use RegEx for Validation?

 if (!email.includes("@")) { ... }